Degrees at the University of Stuttgart

 Master courses require special admissions procedures, which vary from one course to the other.

-The University of Stuttgart offers international M.Sc. study programs which are held in English, and German-French courses in Social Sciences and Philosophy of Cultures.
+The University of Stuttgart offers international M.Sc. study programs which are taught in English, and German-French courses in Social Sciences and Philosophy of Cultures.

 State Examination used to be the degree for all disciplines leading to a